 - Awnings, umbrellas and all upholstered surfaces must be made of canvas or a similar woven material that meets all local, state and federal safety and fire standards.
-Vinyl or plastic is prohibited.
-Metal awnings may be permitted with a Certificate of Appropriateness. - Only burgundy, hunter green or a closely related color shall be approved for awnings, umbrellas or other upholstered surfaces.
+Upholstered surfaces must be of a color that is not strikingly bright or vivid.
+Only solid or striped fabrics are permitted.
+Vinyl, plastic, or mesh fabrics are prohibited.
+Metal awnings may be permitted with a Major Certificate of Appropriateness.
+(Amended by HRC 9/11/18) - Only burgundy, hunter green or a closely related color shall be approved for awnings, umbrellas or other upholstered surfaces.
 These shall be solid colored or striped. - Multiple awnings on one building should have a consistent design and material and be complimentary in color and pattern. - The placement of awnings should not obstruct major architectural features. - Awnings should be compatible with the structure in size, scale and style. - Awnings should generally be mounted within the window or entry opening, directly on the frame.
 If this is not possible, they should be attached just outside the opening.
 On masonry structures, attachments for awnings should be made in the mortar joints and not in the brick itself. - Flat panel, shed or slanted awnings are encouraged.
 Barrel shaped awnings or canopies are not appropriate. - Retractable and roll-down awnings are encouraged. - Awnings on upper floors shall project no further than three (3) feet from the face of the building, should be no higher than half the height of the window opening, and should fill the width of the window opening but not extend past it.